App version: 0.1.0

 Cons of Variable-Rate Car Loans

-Variable-rate loans also have disadvantages.
+Variable-rate loans also have disadvantages, such as:

 • Volatility: Interest rates are usually based on a lender’s prime rate.
 If that rate rises, you may end up paying more on your loan.
 Changing rates can be hard to plan for in your budget.